The Calidore String Quartet was supported by BBT between 2016 and 2018. For an up-to-date biography go to imgartists.com

 Regular collaborators include the Emerson String Quartet and pianists Inon Barnatan and Marc-Andre Hamelin, while the quartet’s commitment to contemporary works led to the world première of Pulitzer-prize winner Caroline Shaw’s newest string quartet Three Essays at the 2018 BBC Proms in 2018, and this season’s world première of a new Marc-Anthony Turnage work at Lincoln Center’s Chamber Music Society.
 It has also given world premières of works by Hannah Lash and Benjamin Dean Taylor.
 Alongside master classes across the US in its passionate support of music education and mentoring young musicians, the Caldiore String Quartet serves as Artists-in-Residence at both the University of Delaware, University of Toronto and the University of Michigan.

 Supported by its BBT Fellowship, the Quaret’s debut album for Signum Records, Resilience, was released in October 2018.
+A second album, Babel, was released in 2020.

 It is truly an honour to be part of the BBT family which is comprised of our inspirational colleagues and mentors.
 The Trust’s incredible depth of knowledge both artistically and of the music business is what has enabled us to make an impact with the projects we have chosen to pursue.
 So many of our dreams and ambitions have been and continue to be realized thanks to the dedicated efforts and generous support of the BBT!